Tea’s Odyssey: From Medicinal Leaf to Cultural Icon

 Tea Gatherings

-Where did the British tradition of tea with sugar and milk originate?
+Where did the British of tea with sugar and milk originate?
 Why did consumers on both sides of the Atlantic tire of green tea and favor black tea in the mid-Victorian era?
 Why has tea become a part of South African history?
 Why is iced tea Americans' favorite tea drink?

 Indeed, tea has been one of the world's most popular commodities for centuries.
 The profits from planting and selling tea have funded wars, driven colonial activities, and influenced land use, labor systems, market operations, and social hierarchies that continue to shape society.